denoland/docs/runtime/reference/npm.md

 npm:<package-name>[@<version-requirement>][/<sub-path>]
 ```

-For examples with popular libraries, please refer to our
+For examples with popular libraries, please refer to the
 [tutorial section](/runtime/tutorials).

 ## TypeScript types

-Many packages ship with types out of the box, you can import those and use them
+Many npm packages ship with types, you can import these and use them with types
-with types easily:
+directly:

 ```ts
 import chalk from "npm:chalk@5";
 ```

-Some packages do not though, but you can specify their types with a
+Some packages do not ship with types but you can specify their types with the
 [`@deno-types`](/runtime/fundamentals/typescript) directive.
 For example, using
 a
 [`@types`](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html#definitelytyped--types)